ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/bitcoin_wallet.md

 5. You can view both the initial received transaction and the newly sent transaction in the `History` tab of your bitcoin wallet.

+    !!!
+Tip
+        You have to keep reloading the page for it to update with new confirmations.

     !!! info
-        If you wait eventually these transactions will gain confirmations as in the picture below
+        If you wait long enough, eventually these transactions will gain confirmations as in the picture below

     ![Both transactions with 1 confirmation](Bitcoin_Wallet_Images/both_confirmed_transactions.png)